 People cuddle freely during rainy days, unlike during warm seasons when they fear they’ll generate too much unnecessary heat.
 Cuddling releases oxytocin—the love hormone—in the brain, which increases sexual attractions between partners.

 That’s not all: Scientists at Duke University found that oxytocin cures depression, ignites positive emotions, and makes people more empathetic.
-All this contributes to creating a sex-friendly environment.
+All this contributes to creating a sexy-friendly environment.

-4. Winter sex keeps colds and the flu away
+4. Winter love keeps colds and the flu away

-According to researchers at Wilkes University in Pennsylvania, frequent sex keeps germs and viruses at bay.
+According to researchers at Wilkes University in Pennsylvania, frequent intercourse keeps germs and viruses at bay.
 It boosts a person’s immune system and protects him or her from colds and the flu.

-5. People are more sexually attractive during cold seasons
+5. People are more attractive during cold seasons

 Very few people are willing to dress scantily on the streets or go swimming in bikinis during the winter; everyone is covered up with warm clothes.
 Winter, therefore, means that men and women alike see very little of each other’s bare skin.
 That scarcity breeds desire.

-6. Women experience better orgasms when wearing winter socks
+6. Women experience better peaks when wearing winter socks

-Given that a woman has only about a 25 percent chance of reaching orgasm under normal circumstances, who wouldn’t want to leverage the highly probable winter orgasm?
+Given that a woman has only about a 25 percent chance of reaching peak under normal circumstances, who wouldn’t want to leverage the highly probable winter peak?